 Although the Van Meters were very active following their return from China in 1951, the collection provides little documentation for this period (1951-1996).
 Herbert Van Meter’s 32 years as a minister (1951-1982) and Josephine Van Meter’s service to the Oberlin community (i.e., Alumni Board, 1970-73; Class President 1970-75; and OSMA Trustee, 1968-78) are only briefly mentioned in biographical sketches, or brief correspondence.

 Contains biographical information relating to both Herbert and Josephine Van Meter.
-Consists of a clippings file, report cards, materials related to Mr. Van Meter’s military service, programs relating to Mr. Van Meter’s graduation from chaplain school, and certificates.
+Consists of a clippings file, report cards, materials related to Mr. Van Meter’s military service, programs relating to Mr. Van Meter’s graduation from chaplain school, certificates, and travel documents.
 Arranged alphabetical and thereunder chronologically.

 Arranged into two subseries: Subseries 1.
 Josephine Hamilton (Van Meter) to Herbert Van Meter; and, Subseries 2.
 Other Incoming Correspondence to Herbert Van Meter.
 Subseries 1 contains letters written by Josephine Hamilton to Herbert Van Meter while he was in China.
 Subseries 2 consists of letters that were received from friends, acquaintances, and employers, most during the time that Mr. Van Meter served as a Navy chaplain (1943-1945).
 Arranged chronologically.